php-fig/fig-standards/bylaws/003-membership.md

 Secretaries are selected every year at the end of January after a vote according to standard [Voting Protocol bylaw][voting] except with the change that any outgoing secretaries may also participate in the vote.
-Secretaries are then in post until such a time as they resign, are removed by a vote of confidence or until the following January.
+Secretaries are then in post until such a time as they resign, are removed by a vote of no confidence or until the following January.

 At all times there should be at one or more FIG secretary from the previous term